 What really makes 1Password special is their so-called “watchtower”.
 This feature checks if there have been security breaches on any of the websites you use.
 If this is the case, 1Password warns you about the security risk and prompts you to change that particular password.
 Sadly, they do not offer a free subscription but they do have a 30-days free trial.
 This is ideal if you want to find out if 1Password is the right password manager for you.

 RoboForm is a versatile password manager that you can use both online and offline.
 They offer a browser extension for Chrome, Safari, and Firefox.
 The RoboForm app is also available for operating systems like Windows, Mac OS, Linux, iOS, and Android.
-Furthermore, they have applications especially for your mobile devices.
+Furthermore, they have applications, especially for your mobile devices.
 The software has several interesting features.
 RoboForm automatically creates new passwords for you and fills out online forms.

-With the paid option you can synchronize all your passwords on different device.
+With the paid option you can synchronize all your passwords on different devices.
 What is quite unique is that RoboForm saves all your information offline.
 This means that none of your passwords end up on a server and are thus less likely to get stolen.
 You can use the app for free.
 However, the free option does not allow you to synchronize your passwords on different devices.

 Keeper has a browser extension for Chrome, Safari, and Firefox.
 They also offer applications for all the most popular operating systems.
 Interestingly, you can use a fingerprint scan on your mobile devices to enter your password.
-If you are looking for a safe and user-friendly password manager than Keeper is the one.
+If you are looking for a safe and user-friendly password manager then Keeper is the one.
 Sadly, the app isn’t free but you can use their 30-day trial to test them yourself.

 Choosing a Password Manager